adewinmbi/indoor-navigation/README.md

 # Indoor Navigation Simulator

-This is a simulation for the 2023 Lemelson-MIT Inventeam competition!
+This is a simulation for the 2023 Lemelson-MIT Inventeam competition.

 My team prototyped an autonomously indoor-navigating walker which could be summoned from other rooms by the elderly using a wearable.
 This simulation is a proof of concept of the indoor navigation algorithm I designed.